ECM PADRES REPORT: PADRES FINALLY WIN

 By Liz Alper

-March 23, 2022 (Peoria, Ariz.) - It’s only spring training, but…. never mind.
-The Padres played the Angels today.
-José Suarez started for L.A. against MacKenzie Gore.
+March 27, 2022 (Peoria, Ariz.) - The Padres hosted the Guardians again today after two straight draws in two days.
+Zach Plesac started for Cleveland against Yu Darvish.

-Don’t look now, but the Padres actually won today.
-It wasn’t by much, but they won.
-Jorge Alfaro homered in the fifth and Manny Machado singled to score Nomar Mazara and the Padres led 2-0 after five.
-Alfaro grounded out in the sixth to score Adrian Rodríguez and the Padres won 3-0 after losing their last four.
+The Padres finally got off to a hot start.
+Jake Cronenworth and Wil Myers both hit solo homers in the first and Eric Hosmer scored on a pickoff error to first and the Padres led 3-0 after one.

+Oscar Mercado hit a solo homer of his own in the fourth, but in the home half, the Padres took over.
+Nomar Mazara hit a sac fly that scored Jurickson Profar and Eguy Rosario singled to score Ha-Seong Kim and the Padres took a 5-1 lead to the house.

 UP NEXT